nhayward/revpit/user/pages/02.editors/ash-p/bio.md

 **What hobbies do you have outside of writing and editing?**

-I read anything that catches my interest, be it fiction or nonfiction.
+Recently I've been reading more fiction and nonfiction graphic novels.
 I like learning new words and languages, and about new cultures.
 I watch a lot of sci-fi, medical, crime/detective TV shows and sci-fi/fantasy anime.
 I collect stationery and knick knacks that inspire my creative spirit.
 I love spending time with animals and babies, preferably together.
 That's my most favorite thing in the world.
-I love traveling, though I don't do a lot of it anymore.
+And I love traveling, even though I don't do a lot of it anymore.